 2.1 Problem-representation in presidential discourse

 Scholars writing about policies in the Brazilian Amazon often describe federal governments as proponents of a cohesive set of policies toward the Amazon (see Drummond and Barros-Platiau 2006; Pádua 2012; Franchini and Viola 2019; Capobianco 2019; Pereira and Viola 2021).
-The 1964 military dictatorship, for example, is associated with securing sovereignty in the region by populating it and integrating it into the national economy (Drummond and Barros-Platiau 2006).
-Whereas governments from the late-1980s up to the late-2000s are associated with a turn towards policies that focus on environmental conservation of the Amazon (Pádua 2012).
+The 1964 military dictatorship, for example, is associated with securing sovereignty in the Amazonian region by populating it and integrating it into the national economy (Drummond and Barros-Platiau 2006).
+Whereas governments from the late-1980s up to the late-2000s are associated with a turn towards policies that focus on environmental conservation of the Amazon Rainforest (Pádua 2012).
 The presidencies of Rousseff (2011-2016) and Temer (2016-2018) are connected to the de-prioritizing of environmental conservation policies, while Bolsonaro (2019-2022) with the dismantling of environmental policies (Capobianco 2019).
-These works are important to understand how different governments acted towards the Amazon, but they represent governments monolithically by bundling them into cohesive policy cycles.
+These works are important to understand how different governments acted towards the Amazon, but they represent governments monolithically by bundling governments into cohesive policy cycles.

-Elsewhere, social scientists have shown that there is more variation and contradiction within a specific government’s policies than suggested by the literature above (see López 2023; Fairfield and Garay 2017; Ponce de Leon 2021).
+Elsewhere, scholars have shown that there is more variation and contradiction within a specific government’s policies than suggested by the literature above (see López 2023; Fairfield and Garay 2017; Ponce de Leon 2021).
 We argue that the reason behind these monolithic representations of governments is conceptual: many studies of the region contain an explicit or implicit assumption of what the “Amazon problem” is.
 Because of the Amazon Rainforest role in global climate-mitigation, the Amazon is often assumed to be an environmental problem that demands environmental solutions.
 The Amazon region, its peoples, and forests, though, are a historically complex object of policies that also comprise economic, social, and sovereignty concerns.

 Bacchi (1999, 63) places the question of “what is the problem represented to be” in the center of policy studies.
 The existence or proposal of a policy implies that there is a (public) problem that needs (governmental) action to be fixed.
 Hence, discourse represents, implicitly or explicitly, objects of policies as instances of a specific problem.
 Problem-representation matters because it carries implications related to who is involved both in the root causes and in the solutions of the problem (Bacchi 1999).
 It also helps us shed light on what problems are ignored or privileged.

-Following Bacchi, we place discourse about policy objects at the center of our conceptual framework.
+Thus, we place discourse about policy objects at the center of our conceptual framework.
 We define policy objects as objects that demand dedicated political attention and argue that by speaking about a policy object, governments are making a deliberate choice to represent, or construct it, as a specific problem.
 The problem might be either explicitly stated, or implicitly hidden in the underlined solution.
 This is what we label as problem-constructions.